jarviscanada/jarvis_data_eng_DavidTrumble/python_data_analytics/README.md

 # Introduction

-- Describe the business context of this project
-- Also, describe how LGS would use your analytic result (hint: see kick-off ticket)
-- technologies used Jupyter Notebook, Python libraries, data analytics, data warehouse
+The purpose of this project is to support London Gift Shop (LGS) through data analytics, which is a UK-based online store that sells gift-ware.
+The LGS marketing team wants to utilize the latest data technologies to understand their customers better to develop sales and marketing techniques.
+Upon delivering this proof of concept (POC) project, it will be used by the LGS marketing team to analyze customer shopping behaviour.
+Technologies used in this project include: Docker, Postgres, Jupyter Notebook, Python libraries and Pandas Dataframe.

 # Implementaion